ministryofjustice/security-guidance/docs/using-lastpass.md

 -   which team you're in
 -   your role in your team / why you need access
--   if there were any credentials within Rattic that you need access to based on this [shared spreadsheet of old Rattic credentials](https://docs.google.com/spreadsheets/d/1xkjXApSI1yw4gSuE9-izOBjvD5MK895wt1GJ9unQdU8/edit?usp=sharing)

 ### What it can be used for

-LastPass can be used for storing usernames and passwords that are specific to you \(for example, your MoJ Google account details\).

-LastPass can also be used for sharing passwords within a team when individual named accounts cannot be created in the service.
+LastPass can be used for sharing passwords within a team when individual named accounts cannot be created in the service.
 A good example is running a shared Twitter account.

 #### Personal use

-You could use your MoJ LastPass account to store personal non-work information but as it is a work account belonging to the MoJ you may lose access if you change role and will lose access entirely if you leave the MoJ.
+You should not use your MoJ LastPass account to store personal non-work information as it is a work account belonging to the MoJ you may lose access if you change role and will lose access entirely if you leave the MoJ.

 MoJ LastPass administrators cannot routinely access the contents of LastPass Vaults but can reset accounts to gain access if there is a good reason to do so.

 ### What it shouldn't be used for

-LastPass should not be used for storing MoJ documents - you must use existing MoJ services such as Office 365 or Google Workspace for that.
+LastPass should not be used for storing personal passwords or or storing MoJ documents - you must use existing MoJ services such as Office 365 or Google Workspace for that.

 You shouldn't use LastPass for 'secrets' that belong to systems, only credentials to be used by humans.There is separate guidance on how to handle [secrets](secrets-management.md).